CUBRID/cubrid-manual/en/sql/schema/serial_stmt.rst

     DROP SERIAL [ IF EXISTS ] [schema_name.]serial_name ;

 *   *schema_name*: Specifies the schema name of the serial.
-If omitted, the schema name of current session is used.
+If omitted, the schema name of the current session is used.
 *   *serial_name*: Specifies the name of the serial to be dropped.

 The following example shows how to drop the *order_no* serial.